msg-CareerPaths/aws-serverless-training/chapters/080-appsync.md

    - Stick to a single Lambda function per individual query or mutation.
 - **Authorization Mechanism**:
    - Implement the `AMAZON_COGNITO_USER_POOLS` authorization model for the GraphQL API.
-   - Utilize the `cognito_groups` parameter to apply the role-based access rules outlined in the Cognito chapter.
+   - Utilize the `cognito_groups` AppSync directive parameter to apply the role-based access rules outlined in the Cognito chapter.

 ### Testing